AdaCore/gnatstudio/docs/users_guide/extending.rst

 graphic) is preferred, since the image will always display sharply whatever size is used on the screen.
 GPS itself always uses SVG icons.

-.. index:: GPS_CUSTOM_PATH
+.. index:: GNATSTUDIO_CUSTOM_PATH

 The images are searched in multiple base directories:

-   * Any directory mentioned in the environment variable GPS_CUSTOM_PATH.
+   * Any directory mentioned in the environment variable GNATSTUDIO_CUSTOM_PATH.
    * :file:`HOME/.gps/icons`
    * :file:`<gps_install>/share/gps/icons`